linuxboot/heads-wiki/About/Vendors_resellers.md

 ### Nitrokey (Heads)
 Nitrokey offers Heads preinstalled on some of their devices.
-They also sell older refurbished laptop models with Intel ME neutralized and Nitrokey USB security dongles.
+They also sell older refurbished laptop models with Intel ME neutralized/deactivated and Nitrokey USB security dongles.
 Additionally, Nitrokey resells some of NovaCustom's laptops.

 - **Website:** [Nitrokey](https://www.nitrokey.com)
-- **Products:** Laptops, phones, servers, workstations, mini-PCs, USB security dongles, and older refurbished laptop models with ME neutralized
+- **Products:** Laptops, phones, servers, workstations, mini-PCs, USB security dongles, and older refurbished laptop models with ME neutralized/deactivated

 ### NovaCustom (Heads)
 NovaCustom offers devices with Heads preinstalled.
 They focus on providing customizable and secure devices for their customers.
 NovaCustom buys Clevo laptops in bulk, ensuring BootGuard keys are not fused at the last manufacturing steps.
 They also resell Nitrokey 3 USB security dongles bundled with their Heads-based firmware devices.
+They provide recent laptop models with ME deactivated.

 - **Website:** [NovaCustom](https://novacustom.com)
 - **Products:** Laptops and USB security dongles